qmacro/qmacro.github.io/_posts/2019-07-11-david-edward-adams.markdown

 _Dad, we love you and miss you terribly.
 Life won't be the same without your sharp wit, your eye for a bargain, and your swearing.
 And your love._

+**Funeral**

+There will be a service at [Hollinwood Crematorium](https://goo.gl/maps/SASxHLnd3dy3u4Tk7) on Monday 22 July 2019 at 11:00, followed by a reception at [Woodhouses Cricket Club](https://goo.gl/maps/nxmqaKpdUWJQ1khKA).

 **Donations**